edy-kurniawan/edy-kurniawan/README.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently learning Codeigniter;
+- 🌱 I’m currently learning Codeigniter & Node Js;
 - 🤔 My interests are with back-end web developer;
 - 💼 I’m pursuing a Bachelor's degree in Informatics Engineering;
 - 💬 Ask me about anything, I am happy to help;